isage/Adrenaline/docs/src/08-CfwConfiguration.md

 This configuration makes the the system to execute `BOOT.BIN` file instead of `EBOOT.BIN` when launching ISO game/apps.

+In the case of the ISO game/apps not having a `BOOT.BIN` file, it will fallback to `EBOOT.BIN`.

+> [!WARNING]
+> Enabling this configuration will make many games that have invalid `BOOT.BIN` file to not run (black screen, exit with error, or even PSPemu crash).
+>
+> An better alternative is to launch know apps that need to execute `BOOT.BIN` to work (mostly ISO of demos, prototypes, and modded games) holding the `R` button.
+That will cause to execute `BOOT.BIN` without changing the configuration and **not** affecting all the ISO game/apps you have.

 ### Inferno ISO cache policy

 Configures what cache policy the `Inferno` UMDemu driver will use for its overall cache (also known as `Inferno Cache`).